Hanhambo/odin-recipes/README.md

 Hi ,my name is Hanning Chen.
-I want to learn about front-end coding. and improve my english level hoping I can persist to the end especially that I run into somthing very hard for me
+I want to learn about front-end coding. and improve my english level wish I can persist to the end especially when I run into something very hard for me.